sa2ajj/buildbot/master/docs/tutorial/tour.rst

 Let's start simple by looking at where you would customize the buildbot's project name and URL.

-We continue where we left off in the :ref:`first-run-label` tutorial.
+We continue where we left off in the :doc:`firstrun` tutorial.

 Open a new terminal, and first enter the same sandbox you created before (where ``$EDITOR`` is your editor of choice like vim, gedit, or emacs):